intel/libvpl/examples/README.md

 compatible with these examples.

 # interop:
-The examples in this group showcase pipelines combining Intel® VPL media capabilities with other APIs such as dpcpp and the OpenVINO™ Toolkit Interface.
+The examples in this group showcase pipelines combining Intel® VPL media capabilities with other APIs such as the OpenVINO™ Toolkit Interface.